High-paying remote jobs are real.

 Cybersecurity may require certifications or hands-on labs.

-Good entry points include IT support, help desk, technical support, network support, QA, or compliance.
+Good entry points include IT support, help desk, technical support, network support, QA, compliance, or security operations support.

 Veterans with security, operations, intelligence, communications, or clearance backgrounds may have useful transferable experience.

-Start with Veteran Career Resources and Defense Contractor Careers if that applies to you.
+Start with Veteran Career Resources, Veteran Remote Jobs, Remote Job Filters for Veterans, and Defense Contractor Careers if that applies to you.

 Cloud engineers help companies run systems on platforms like AWS, Azure, and Google Cloud.